Mercedes-Benz GLB Review & Prices

 There is a bit of tyre and wind noise, which can be partly put down to the shape of the car.
 A big square metal box is never going to be very aerodynamic and the sounds generated outside of the vehicle can often creep into the cabin, instead of going above or around the outside.

-If that doesn’t sound quiet enough for you, maybe consider an Audi Q5, which takes the refinement to an extra level and offers a comparable level of kit.
-Although you won’t get the option of seven seats with the Q5.
+If that doesn’t sound quiet enough for you, maybe consider an Audi Q5, which takes the refinement to an extra level and offers a comparable level of kit, although you won’t get the option of seven seats with the Q5 and the new model is considerably pricier than the GLB.

 On a twisty road

-Unsurprisingly, for a big and tall car, the GLB does tend to lean into corners, but still holds on fairly well.
+Unsurprisingly for a big and tall car, the GLB does tend to lean into corners, but still holds on fairly well.
 The steering is good enough, but this isn’t really designed to be a sports car – especially not in diesel-powered form.
-There’s more fun to be had from the AMG 35 version, but the dimensions don’t change, so it’s never going to feel nimble.
-There is a Sport mode but, again, it can only do so much to make the car sporty.
+The old AMG 35 version used to be a bit more fun, but those days are sadly now behind us and you can’t buy one anymore.

-The brakes are firm, without being overly sensitive, which means that drivers will get confidence from increasing their speeds into corners.
-Ride is good, without being too unsettling.
+The brakes are firm, without being overly sensitive, which means that drivers will feel more confident on fast, flowing roads.
+Ride comfort is good, without being too unsettling.

 Space and practicality